-To give people guidance on what they're buying, most video games are given content ratings, labels largely based on the amount of featured sex, violence and bad language.
-How those ratings are reached by the various organisations around the world that make those decisions, however, is a black box; explanations are rarely made public.
-But a game publisher recently took VICE Gaming behind the scenes of the complex process, after it was told its game couldn't be sold in Germany.
+To give people guidance on what they're buying, most games are given content ratings, labels largely based on the amount of featured sex and violence.
+How those ratings are reached by the various organizations around the world that make those decisions, however, is a black box; explanations are rarely made public.
+But a game publisher recently took VICE Gaming behind-the-scenes of the complex process, after it was told its game couldn't be sold in Germany.

-When games are brought from one country to another, they often undergo what's called "localisation".
+When games are brought from one country to another, they often undergo what's called "localization."
 This can involve basic changes, like language translation, to more complex alterations, such as modifying sexual images to adhere to cultural norms.
 The latter has been a touchy subject in recent years, especially for hardcore fans of Japanese games.
 Some prefer games are brought over untouched, as close to the original as possible.
-When that's not possible, game publishers like NIS America will publish in-depth explanations about the changes, while other companies, like Nintendo, refuse to offer up any rationale at all through official channels.
-Making the situation even more complicated is that these cultural fights are often over whether it's appropriate for a game to portray young, often seemingly prepubescent, women in a sexual context.
+When that's not possible, game publishers like NIS America will publish in-depth explanations about the changes, while other companies, like Nintendo, will refuse to offer up any rationale at all.
+Making the situation even more complicated is that these cultural fights are often over whether it's appropriate for a game to portray young, often prepubescent, women in a sexual context.

-Germany's video game ratings board, the USK (the German abbreviation for Unterhaltungssoftware Selbstkontrolle, the Entertainment Software Self-Regulation Body), proudly boasts on its website that it has "the strictest statutory rules in the world for the classification and sale of computer games".
-Last week, the board stood by that mantra, as it refused to provide a rating for the erotic dungeon crawler Criminal Girls 2: Party Favors, arguing the game features "content severely harmful to minors".
+Germany's video game ratings board, the USK, proudly boasts on its website that it has "the strictest statutory rules in the world for the classification and sale of computer games."
+Last week, the board stood by that mantra, as it refused to provide a rating for the erotic dungeon crawler Criminal Girls 2, arguing the game features "content severely harmful to minors."

-You can watch an example of the changes in this video from YouTube channel Censored Gaming, which regularly highlights alterations made to games when localised:
+You can watch an example of the changes in this video from YouTube channel Censored Gaming, which regularly highlights alterations made to games when localized:

-This is common for a certain subset of Japanese games, especially ones featuring what appear to be underage or near-underage women dressed sexually.
+This is common for a certain subset of Japanese games, especially ones featuring underage or near-underage women dressed sexually.
 The changes are sometimes made to appease ratings boards, while other times, it's to respect differing cultural norms.
-In the West, issues like gender representation and the over-sexualisation of women have become hot-button topics, but for fans seeking an experience perfectly in line with the original Japanese release, these changes are seen as censorship.
+In the West, issues like gender representation and the oversexualization of women have become hot-button topics, but for fans seeking an experience perfectly in line with the original Japanese release, these changes are seen as censorship.

 NIS America announced the change in a blog post last Friday, revealing the company lost an appeal with the USK.
 "This is an unfortunate blow to the game, and for fans of the series," the company said, "and means that the title will not be advertised or sold at retail in Germany."